pitastrudl/wekanwiki/Keycloak---OIDC-Integration.md

 * OAUTH2_SECRET = `<keycloak client secret>`
 > When creating a Client in keycloak, ensure the access type is confidential under the settings tab.
 After clicking save, you will have a Credentials tab.
 You can retrieve the secret from that location.

-Under the Client area in Keycloak, click on the Mappers area and "create" the following:
+Under the Client area in Keycloak, click on the Mappers area and "create" the two following mappers:

 1. displayName
 * Name: displayName